isar/isar/docs/docs/links.md

 # Links

 Links allow you to express relationships between objects — such as the author (User) of a Comment, or the Post the comment belongs to.
 You can express 1:1, 1:n, n:n relationships with Isar links.
+Think of the link as a separate table that contains the relation.
+It's very similar to how SQL works but with a different feature set and API.

 ## IsarLink